nottingham-neuroimaging/intro-to-mrtools/07-alignments.md

 - check that everything worked

-- save and **export to mrLoadRet-4.5** to update nifti image and mrLoadRet data structures
+- save and **export to mrLoadRet-4.5** to update nifti image and mrLoadRet data structures (this step is important to make sure that the data structures in mrLoadRet folder are updated, not just the `qform` and `sform` fields in the nifti file headers)

 - in `mrLoadRet`, load in the anatomy file and use to get better visualisations